 You're likely to start by seeing your family doctor, a general practitioner or your child's physician.
-However, you'll probably then be referred to a doctor who specializes in heart conditions (cardiologist).
+You'll probably then be referred to a doctor who specializes in heart conditions (cardiologist).

 What you can do

-- Write down any symptoms that you or your child has noticed, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down symptoms you or your child has, including any that may seem unrelated to the reason for which you scheduled the appointment.

-- Write down key personal information, including any major stresses or recent illnesses.
+- Write down key personal information, including major stresses or recent illnesses.

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
-For pulmonary valve stenosis, some basic questions to ask your doctor include:
+Preparing a list of questions can help you make the most of your time with your doctor.
+For pulmonary valve stenosis, some basic questions include:

 - What's the most likely cause of my or my child's symptoms?

 - Are there other possible causes?

 - What tests are needed?
 Do these tests require any special preparation?

 - Is pulmonary valve stenosis temporary or long lasting?